OVERVIEW & JOB SUMMARY

 KNOWLEDGE, SKILLS, AND ABILITIES

-- Requires strong interpersonal, communication, and organization skills including a good sense of judgment and ability to build positive work relationships.
+- Communication: Excellent, adaptive, creative, and concise verbal and written communicator in meeting spaces as well as over the phone, and e-mail; polite, professional, patient, and diplomatic in navigating inquiries; strong grammar skills.
+Requires strong interpersonal, communication, and organization skills including a good sense of judgment and the ability to build positive work relationships.

 - Approachable and appropriate behavior when interacting with personnel at all levels in a quickly changing environment